airou-lab/docs/src/lionn/software/overview.md

 The VOXL Flight uses the system image for SDK version `V0.9.5`, loaded onto the VOXL using the [SDK Upgrade instructions](https://docs.modalai.com/flash-system-image/).

-The NUC is flashed with the minimized `Ubuntu 22.04 Server` image.
-This means the NUC is running headless (i.e. without a desktop interface).
+The NUC is flashed with the standard `Ubuntu 20.04` image.

 ### ROS
-The NUC uses `ROS 2 Iron` while the VOXL's image (see OS section) comes bundled with `ROS Indigo`.
-The two versions typically are not compatible, but the two can communicate using the [ROS Bridge](https://docs.ros.org/en/iron/How-To-Guides/Using-ros1_bridge-Jammy-upstream.html).
+The NUC uses `ROS Noetic` while the VOXL's image (see OS section) comes bundled with `ROS Indigo`.
+The two versions are both ROS 1, and as such are generally compatible.